Why open a branch office in Slovenia?

 • the registration of a Slovenian branch office can be done through a public notary in Slovenia;

 • the branch office is legally required to obtain a tax identification number in Slovenia;

 • the parent company needs to provide a business report containing information on its last financial year;

 • the parent company must also provide details on its corporate bank account, including on the currency in which it operates;

 • in the case in which the parent company’s statutory documents do not provide information on the company’s tax number and its business activities, the applicants have to give separate details concerning these matters;

 • the parent company must also present information on the legal entity under which it operates in the foreign country;

 • information concerning the person who will be authorized to represent the local branch office.

-As a general rule, the registration of a branch office in Slovenia
+As a general rule, the registration of a branch office in Slovenia in 2021

 can be completed in a period of maximum 14 days, the average time being of approximately one week.
 After the registration period is over, the company’s representatives can set up a corporate bank account registered at a local bank.
 Foreign investors